kubernetes/community/contributors/design-proposals/storage/volume-snapshotting.md

 ## Solution Overview

-There are a few uniqueness related to snapshots:

-* Both users and admins might create snapshots.
-Users should only get access to the snapshots belonging to their namespaces.
-For this aspect, snapshot objects should be in user namespace.
-Admins might want to choose to expose the snapshots they created to some users who have access to those volumes.

-* After snapshots are taken, users might use them to create new volumes or restore the existing volumes back to the time when the snapshot is taken.

-* There are use cases that data from snapshots taken from one namespace need to be accessible by users in another namespace.

-* For security purpose, if a snapshot object is created by a user, kubernetes should prevent other users duplicating this object in a different namespace if they happen to get the snapshot name.

-* There might be some existing snapshots taken by admins/users and they want to use those snapshots through kubernetes API interface.
+The following lists the basic volume snapshot functions that will be supported.

 * **Create:**

     1. The user creates a `VolumeSnapshot` referencing a persistent volume claim bound to a persistent volume.

-    2. Through pre-snapshot annotation, application can be quiesced.
+    2. Through pre-snapshot hook, application can be quiesced and file system can be freezed and unmounted.
+(This will be supported in the next version)

     3. The controller fulfils the `VolumeSnapshot` by creating a snapshot using the volume plugins.

-    4. Through post-snapshot annotation, application can be resumed.
+    4. Through post-snapshot hook, application can be resumed and file system will be unfreezed and mounted.
+(This will be supported in the next version)

     5. A new object `VolumeSnapshotData` is created to represent the actual snapshot binding the `VolumeSnapshot` with the on-disk snapshot.

 * **List:**

-    1. The user is able to list all the `VolumeSnapshot` objects in the namespace
+    1. The user is able to list all the `VolumeSnapshot` objects in the namespace.

 * **Delete:**